RosaleeKnight/study-notes/cybersecurity-terminology.md

 DDoS (Distributed Denial of Service): A malicious attempt to disrupt normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic.

-Deepfake: Any video in which faces have been either swapped or digitally altered with the help of AI.
+Deepfake: Any video or audio in which has been digitally altered with the help of AI to make it seem authentic or credible.

 Domain Name Server: A server the coverts recognizable domain names into their unique IP address.